Deadlines for each of the activities described below appear in the Postgraduate Timetable.

 Physics Colloquia are open to the whole department are held each fortnight during full term, on Wednesday starting at 4:30pm in PLT.
 These aim to bring a wide variety of cutting edge research from high profile speakers to the attention of a general audience of physicists.
 The level is suitable for all staff, postgraduates and final year MPhys students.

-Attendance at these colloquia is compulsory for all PhD students as part of their general training programme.
+Attendance at these colloquia and seminars is compulsory for all PhD students as part of their general training programme.

 PhD students will normally attend at least one UK and one international conference during their training period.
 This will give you experience of presenting your own work and meeting the experts in your particular field.
 The Department has allocated certain funds for each student to pay for the registration and travel expenses.
 There are other sources of funds for students who want to go to more conferences, especially if presenting a paper: look to your research group's grant portfolio, ask the conference organisers to waive the registration fee, apply to the Institute of Physics or other charities